 The Plaque window is used to select a plaque, load sources into a plaque, and design new plaques.
-In this example the plaque file EP917-e-wn-p-f-r.iplq6 has been loaded.
+In this example the plaque file EP1824-25-n-p-f-r.iplq6 has been loaded.
 Plaque file naming conventions are fully explained in the plaque name page of this guide.
 For example, the "p" in the file name indicates that this plaque model includes an embedded scanned photo of the plaque.
 The extension ".iplq6" indicates that this is a PS version 6 plaque file.
-PS version 6 plaques are packages (a package is a folder masquerading as a file) which contains an xml file describing the plaque and .png files with pictures of the shell and carrier.
+PS version 6 plaques are packages (a package is a folder masquerading as a file) which contains an xml file describing the plaque and .png files with pictures of the shell and seed carrier if there is one.
 PS version 5 files were binary files.
-PS version 6 can import most version 5 binary files.
+PS version 6 can import and convert most version 5 binary files.

-The status line just below the title bar indicates the active plaque index (P1..P4) and information concerning the current radionuclide inventory selection.
+The status line just below the tool bar indicates the active plaque index (P1..P4) and information concerning the current radionuclide inventory selection.

 To load sources into a plaque, select a batch of sources from the radionuclide inventory database by clicking on the Source button.
 The status line will change to reflect the active inventory selection.
 Set the cursor mode to Load slot, and then click on a slot position placeholder.
 Slot placeholders typically appear as thin brown lines.
 Filled positions are drawn with a 3D rendering of the source.
 To return a source to the inventory, simply click on it.
 As you add sources to the plaque they will also appear in any other windows which display sources.